 Looking for something a bit lighter than a traditional cream cheese frosting?
-This whipped cream frosting with cream cheese is the perfect balance or tangy and sweet flavors!
-Perfect complement to any cake!
+This whipped cream frosting with cream cheese is the perfect balance of tangy and sweet flavors!
+A perfect complement to any cake!

 Why You'll Love This Recipe

-- Any leftover frosting can be used to as filling for Berry Crepes!
+- Any leftover frosting can be used as filling for Berry Crepes!

 - Also makes a light and sweet fruit dip!